|

 home) and broke my collarbone.
 Now for the additional bit of control

-when I suspect the roads may be icy - this usually means from
+studded tires anytime I suspect the roads may be icy - this usually

-November to March!
-I typically just use one on the front.
-They
+means from November to March!
+I typically just use one on the

-do slow you down a bit, but have the added training benefit of
+front.
+They do slow me down a bit, but have the added training

-making you fly when you go back to regular tires in the spring.
+benefit of making me fly when I go back to regular tires in the

 At this stage my winter bike is a cross frame with horizontal